lertkiet/Pig-E.-Bank-Data-Mining-Project/README.md

 2. Identify reasons for inactivity and potential product improvements.
 3. Examine what competitors offer to understand their advantage over Pig E. Bank.

+## Summary
+The Pig E. Bank Data Analytics project focuses on enhancing the bank’s compliance efforts by analyzing risks, creating models, and tackling ethical challenges.
+It covers key areas such as big data, data mining, predictive analytics, and time series forecasting.
+The project emphasizes the use of advanced analytical tools alongside ethical decision-making to strengthen the bank’s compliance program and ensure responsible data use.